6 people win compensation from company for wrongful dismissals over medical claims

 Mr Kang noted the law governing wrongful dismissals has "become a little more layered, difficult and unclear" than it needs to be.

-This was after the Employment (Amendment) Act 2018 (no 55 of 2018) was passed, and the jurisdiction to decide certain employee claims – including those involving pregnant employees – was transferred from the relevant minister to the Employment Claims Tribunals, and parliament chose to call the linked disputes "wrongful dismissal disputes".
+This was after the Employment (Amendment) Act 2018 (Number 55 of 2018) was passed, and the jurisdiction to decide certain employee claims – including those involving pregnant employees – was transferred from the relevant minister to the Employment Claims Tribunals, and parliament chose to call the linked disputes "wrongful dismissal disputes", he added.

 This label, attached to two very different claims, has been the source of some conceptual confusion, which in turn produced a lack of clarity as to which principles and propositions of law both the Employment Claims Tribunals and the courts are to apply in deciding such claims, Mr Kang wrote in his judgment.